-DOSP1041 VOLLEYBALL L Т Р S J С
+DOSP1041 VOLLEYBALL L Т P S J С

 0 0 0 2 0 2

-Pre-requisite None l I I
+Pre-requisite None

 Co-requisite None

 Preferable exposure None

 This course provides instruction and the opportunity for participation in sports and physical fitness activities.
 Skills, strategies, rules, and personal wellness goals are included as appropriate.
 This course will provide students with an understanding of the fundamental concepts of the physiological functions and training principles associated with the chosen sport.